 You will be graded on the basis of your demonstrated ability to single out key issues, think critically about them, and express cogent and complete fact-based arguments emphasizing analysis, conclusion and recommendation.

-Please see the document TMGT 7300 Communication in this Course in this folder for additional advice on communication.
+Please see Some Further Words Regarding Communication for additional advice on communication.